What is Aid for Trade?

 Asia and Africa remain the primary recipients of Aid for Trade

-Developing countries’ total Aid for Trade commitments in 2017 amounted to US$58 billion.
-Asia and Africa received most of the Aid for Trade, US$22.1 billion and US$21.7 million, respectively.
+In 2017, total Aid for Trade commitments for developing countries amounted to US$58 billion.
 Figure 3 shows the largest Aid for Trade recipient countries.

 The top ten Aid for Trade recipients share a little over 35 per cent of total country-specific commitments in 2017.
-They comprise five Asian countries, four African (Morocco, Kenya, Ethiopia and Tunisia) and one in Europe.
-Of these, three countries, Bangladesh , Myanmar and Ethiopia are LDCs.
+They comprise five Asian countries, four African countries (Morocco, Kenya, Ethiopia and Tunisia) and one country in Europe.
+Among these, three countries are LDCs, namely Bangladesh, Myanmar and Ethiopia.
 To put the 35 per cent in perspective, it should be noted that the total population of these top ten recipients is almost 30 per cent of the total population of developing countries.

 Official development assistance targets trade now more often

-The share of Aid for Trade as a total of (UNCTAD, 2019).has increased from 20.1 per cent in 2007 to 26.3 per cent in 2017.
-The share peaked in 2013 at 27.7 per cent but has plateaued since then (see figure 3).
+The share of Aid for Trade in total (UNCTAD, 2019).has increased from 20.1 per cent in 2007 to 26.3 per cent in 2017.
+The share peaked in 2013 at 27.7 per cent but has plateaued since then (see figure 4).
 It is particularly important for countries whose trade depends on a narrow export basket.
 For example, LDCs depend, on average, on only three products for more than 70 per cent of their exports

 Transport, energy and agriculture receive the majority of Aid for Trade